It was the best of load balancers, it was the worst of load balancers, it was the age of happy users, it was the age of frustrated users.

 Let’s first examine the most significant bottleneck in the slow transaction.
 The client SOAP request – only 3KB – takes 54 seconds to transmit to the server, in 13 packets.

-The packet trace shows the client sending very small packets, with gaps of about 5 seconds between.
+The packet trace shows the client sending very small packets, with gaps of about 5 seconds between each packet.
 Examining the ACKs from LB2, we see that the TCP receive window size is unusually small; 254 bytes.

 Such an unusually small window advertisement is generally a reliable indicator that TCP Window Scaling is active; without the SYN/SYN/ACK handshake, a protocol analyzer doesn’t know whether scaling is active, and is therefore unable to apply a scale factor to accurately interpret the window size field.